FAIR BOOK

 10.

-Celebrating the Bounty of Grey County SPECIAL - Exhibitor with most points in Class 20 to receive Prize: $25
+"Where Tradition Meets Tomorrow" SPECIAL - Exhibitor with most points in Woodworking class to receive Prize: $25

 Class 21